 Depending on how long you need to recover from an injury, you can still stay involved in the running community in a variety of ways.
 Maybe you can volunteer at a race or two.
 In addition to still being in the community, you’ll also likely experience happiness by giving back to others.

-You could also suggest meeting up with friends for beer, coffee, or whatever treat suits you and your friends after they’ve gone for a run.
+You could also suggest meeting up with friends for beer, coffee, or whatever treat suits you after they’ve gone for a run.
 While it certainly is a bummer that you can’t be there with them running, at least you can still hang out afterward.

 Maybe you can help some of your running buddies by waiting with water for them on one of their running routes or putting together a running plan for a friend who just got into running.
 And at the very least you can always be an encouragement to your friends.

-The best thing you can do to get through this season is to have something to do.
-It’s easy to spend hours watching TV on the couch and morning that you can’t run if you don’t have any other hobbies.
+The best thing you can do to get through your time injured is to have something to do.
+It’s easy to spend hours watching TV and lamenting that you can’t run if you don’t have any other hobbies.

 This is your opportunity to get out there and try something completely different.
 You could find somewhere to make a basket, go play bingo, paint a picture, find a side hustle, and so forth.
 What’s something you’ve always wanted to do but haven’t been able to?
 Now is the time.